litProgTypst/publisher/styles/lpitYaml.md

   publisher.
 This abstract will tend to use either MathJaX or KaTeX notation for Mathematics, instead of the Typst notaion.
 This means that this abstract and the one included in the document *may* differ.

+## Local version

+If a file `lpitYaml.jinja2` is found in the config directory (by default `~/.config/lpitPublisher`) then it will be used as the Jinja2 template for the new `lpit.yaml` file.